Brenda Blethyn: 1996–2003: Film breakthrough and acclaim

 In 2001, Blethyn signed on to star in her own CBS sitcom, The Seven Roses, in which she was to play the role of a widowed innkeeper and matriarch of an eccentric family.
 Originally slated to be produced by two former executive producers of Frasier, plans for a pilot eventually went nowhere due to early casting conflicts.
-Afterwards, Blethyn accepted a supporting role as Auguste van Pels in the ABC mini series Anne Frank: The Whole Story based on the book by Melissa Müller, for which she garnered her first Emmy Award nomination.
+Afterwards, Blethyn accepted a supporting role as Auguste van Pels in the ABC miniseries Anne Frank: The Whole Story based on the book by Melissa Müller, for which she garnered her first Emmy Award nomination.
 Following this, Blethyn starred in the films Daddy and Them, On the Nose, and Lovely & Amazing.
 In Billy Bob Thornton's Daddy and Them, she portrayed an English neurotic psychologist, who feels excluded by the American clan she married into due to her nationality.
 The film scored a generally positive reception but was financially unsuccessful, leading to a direct-to-TV release stateside.
 In Canadian-Irish comedy On the Nose, Blethyn played the minor role of the all-disapproving wife of Brendan Delaney, played by Robbie Coltrane.
 Her appearance was commented as "underused" by Harry Guerin, writer for RTÉ Entertainment.
 Blethyn depicted an affluent but desperate and distracted matriarch of three daughters in Nicole Holofcener's independent drama Lovely & Amazing, featuring Catherine Keener, Emily Mortimer and Jake Gyllenhaal.
 The film became Blethyn's biggest box-office success of the year with a worldwide gross of $5 million only, and earned the actress mixed reviews from professional critics.
 She also did the UK voice of Dr. Florence Mountfitchet in the Bob the Builder special, "The Knights of Can-A-Lot".

 In 2002, Blethyn appeared with Christina Ricci in the dark comedy Pumpkin, a financial disaster.
 The film opened to little notice and grossed less than $300,000 during its North American theatrical run.
 Her performance as the overprotective wine-soaked mother of a disabled teenage boy generated Blethyn mostly critical reviews.
 Entertainment Weekly writer Lisa Schwarzbaum called her "challenged, unsure [... and] miscast."
 Her following film, limitedly-released Nicolas Cage's Sonny, saw similar success.
 While the production was panned in general, the actress earned mixed reviews for her performance of an eccentric ex-prostitute and mother, as some critics such as Kevin Thomas considered her casting as "problematic [due to] caricatured acting."
 Blethyn eventually received more acclaim when she accepted the lead role in the dark comedy Plots with a View.
 Starring alongside Alfred Molina, the pair was praised for their "genuine chemistry."
 A year after, Blethyn co-starred with Bob Hoskins and Jessica Alba in historical direct-to-video drama The Sleeping Dictionary.
 The film earned her a DVDX Award but received mixed critics, as did Blizzard, a Christmas movie in which Blethyn played the eccentric character of Aunt Millie, the narrator of the film's story.
 2003 ended with the mini series Between the Sheets, in which Blethyn starred as a woman struggling with her own ambivalent feelings towards her husband and sex.